doscsy12/AKI_rrt/README.md

-# Datathon team : Prediction of patients requiring early/delayed dialysis treatment
+# Title: Prediction of patients receiving delayed dialysis treatment

 # Problem Statement
 Which are the features that will lead to AKI patients in ICU to receive delayed dialysis (>8h)?